elizabethnewman/hessQuik/paper/paper.md

 ### Implemented `hessQuik` Layers

 The `hessQuik` package includes a variety of popular functions which can be composed to form complex models.
-Currently supported layers include the following:
+Currently supported layers include, but are not limited to, the following:

 * `singleLayer`: This layer consists of an affine transformation followed by pointwise nonlinearity.
 Multilayer perceptron neural networks are built upon these layers.
 	\begin{align}
 	 g_{\text{single}}(\bfu) = \sigma(\bfK \bfu + \bfb)
 	\end{align}

-* `residualLayer`: This layer includes a skip connection and is the building block of a resdiual neural network (ResNet) [@He2016:deep].
+* `residualLayer`: This layer includes a skip connection and is the building block of a residual neural network (ResNet) [@He2016:deep].
 	\begin{align}
 	g_{\text{residual}}(\bfu) = \bfu + h\sigma(\bfK\bfu + \bfb)
 	\end{align}